Older Child Adoption

 • Ask for help: research state benefit programs that can help you with your child’s needs, or reach out to local community services through churches or outreach programs that can help with childcare.

-It’s important to think carefully about all your older child adoption options before you make your decision.
-Jennifer and Catelyn are here to inform you about all your options and rights, so you know what’s legally available in your situation as well as how you can safely choose adoption for an older child.
+It’s important to think carefully about your options before you make your decision.
+We'll Inform you of all your options and rights so you know what’s legally available in your situation and how you can safely choose adoption for an older child.

 You Can Still Choose Adoption for Your Child